"

 Franchising represents a very popular type of licensing arrangement for many consumer products firms.
 Holiday Inn, Hertz Car Rental, Pizza Pizza and McDonald’s have all expanded globally through franchising.
 In a franchise, the entity purchasing the franchise (the franchisee) typically pays an up-front fee plus a percentage of revenue in return for the right to use branded assets such as recognized brand name(s), proven products, building design and decor (as in a fast-food restaurant chain), business processes, and so forth.

-Lines Extensions and Brand Extensions
+Lines, Extensions, and Brand Extensions

-Organizations use line extensions and brand extensions to leverage and increase brand equity.
+Organisations use line extensions and brand extensions to leverage and increase brand equity.

-A company creates a line extension when it introduces a new variety of offering within the same product category.
+A company creates a line extension when it introduces a new variety of offerings within the same product category.
 To illustrate with the food industry, a company might add new flavours, package sizes, nutritional content, or products containing special additives in line extensions.
 Line extensions aim to provide more variety and hopefully capture more of the market within a given category.
 More than half of all new products introduced each year are line extensions.
 For example, M&M candy varieties such as peanut, pretzel, peanut butter, and dark chocolate are all line extensions of the M&M brand.
-Diet Coke™ is a line extension of the parent brand Coke ™.
+Diet Coke™ is a line extension of the parent brand, Coke ™.
 While the products have distinct differences, they are in the same product category.

 Overall, the main benefits of line extensions and brand extensions are the following:

-- Expand company shelf-space presence
+• Expand company’s shelf-space presence

-- Gain more potential customers
+• Gain more potential customers

-- Offer customers more variety
+• Offer customers more variety

-- Greater marketing efficiency
+• Greater marketing efficiency

-- Greater production efficiency
+• Greater production efficiency

-- Lower promotional costs
+• Lower promotional costs

-- Increased profits
+• Increased profits

 Risks of Brand/Line Extension